MicroEJ/docs/Tutorials/tutorialBuildingMicroEJFirmware.rst

 object code) that is usually directly linked from the ``<platform>-bsp`` project (no manual action to do after the build).

-To import a MicroEJ Application project in the SDK:
+To import an existing MicroEJ Application as zip project in the SDK:

 * Go to :guilabel:`File` > :guilabel:`Import…` > :guilabel:`General` >
   :guilabel:`Existing Projects into Workspace` > :guilabel:`Select